neurosnap/jQuery-nysTables/README.md

 DataTable options object that can customize datatable that will be displayed

 #### columns as Array of Objects
-  *  column (String) -- Name of the column that nysTables searches to apply certain properties
+  *  name (String) -- Name of the column that nysTables searches to apply certain properties
   *  classes (String or Array of Strings) -- Will attempt to add CSS classes to column of data, useful for event handling.
 String is looking for space delimited, e.g. { classes: "class one two three" }.
   *  inputs (Object) -- Same as global inputs only targets specific column